haoqunjiang/eslint-config-soda/README.md

 ## eslint-config-soda/node

 Lints Node.js projects.
-Requires `eslint`, `babel-eslint` and `eslint-plugin-react` (in case you need to develop an isomorphic React.js backend).
+Requires `eslint` and `babel-eslint`.

-1. `npm install --save-dev eslint-config-soda babel-eslint eslint-plugin-react eslint`
+1. `npm install --save-dev eslint-config-soda babel-eslint eslint`
 2. add `"extends": "soda/node"` to your `.eslintrc`

 ## eslint-config-soda/browser

 Lints front end projects, including rules for ES6+ and React (generators/async/await are disabled since transpiling these features will introduce a lot of overhead).
 Also, both `amd` and `commonjs` env are set to true, since nowadays most front end projects use one of these module standards, and many module bundlers support both of them.
-It requires `eslint`, `babel-eslint` and `eslint-plugin-react`.
+It requires `eslint` and `babel-eslint`.

-1. `npm install --save-dev eslint-config-soda babel-eslint eslint-plugin-react eslint`
+1. `npm install --save-dev eslint-config-soda babel-eslint eslint`
 2. add `"extends": "soda/browser"` to your `.eslintrc`

 ## eslint-config-soda/legacy